oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 #### Approaches

-There are two supported approaches for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster: [Load balancer tunneling](#load-balancer-tunneling) and [Kubernetes NodePorts](#kubernetes-nodeports).
+There are two supported approaches for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster: [Load balancer tunneling](#load-balancer-tunneling) and [Kubernetes `NodePorts`](#kubernetes-nodeports).

 {{% notice note %}}
 This FAQ is for remote EJB and JMS clients - not JTA clients.
 The operator does not currently support external WebLogic JTA access to a WebLogic cluster, as (A) external JTA access requires each server in the cluster to be individually addressable by the client, but this conflicts with (B) the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.